[HISTORY: Adopted by the Town Board of the Town of Stillwater 11-18-2018 by L.L. No. 6-2018. Amendments noted where applicable.]

 Solar energy equipment/systems shall be maintained at all times in good working order.

-Rooftop and building-mounted solar energy equipment/systems shall meet New York's Uniform Fire Prevention and Building Code standards.
+Rooftop and building-mounted solar energy equipment/systems shall meet all uniform codes.

-If solar storage batteries are included as part of the solar energy equipment/system, they must be placed in a secure container or enclosure meeting the requirements of the New York State Uniform Fire Prevention and Building Code and when no longer used shall be disposed of in accordance with the laws and regulations of the Town of Stillwater and other applicable laws and regulations.
+If solar storage batteries are included as part of the solar energy equipment/system, they must be placed in a secure container or enclosure meeting the requirements of the uniform codes and when no longer used shall be disposed of in accordance with the laws and regulations of the Town of Stillwater and other applicable laws and regulations.

 Marking of equipment.